Insurers could lose billions if coronavirus prompts Olympics cancelation

 But fears persist that the Games may be postponed, moved or even called off, a decision International Olympic Committee (IOC) member Dick Pound was reported this week as saying would need to be taken by May.

-Potential losses from cancelling an event will generally be higher the later a decision is made, said Adrian Thomas, a director at insurance broker Aon.
+Potential losses from cancelling an event will generally be higher the later a decision is made, said Adrian Thomas, a director at insurance broker Aon (AON.N).

 “If they have to cancel 2-3 weeks before the event start-date, they have spent everything they have to spend.
 If you have three months to go before the event start-date, they have an opportunity to save some event costs,” Thomas said.